udomugo/spellchecker/README.md

 ### Running test suite:
-	At project root directory i.e. ':/>spellchecker-homework$' run pytest-3 Uncompressed words file should be placed in the 'wordfiles' folder in the root directory of the project.
+	At project root directory i.e. ':/>spellchecker-homework$' run pytest-3

+	Uncompressed words file should be placed in 'wordfiles' folder of project directory.